kavia-common/Book-store-221706/bookstore/README.md

 # Book Store PHP Backend (Containerized)

 This directory contains a minimal PHP application for the Book Store backend.

-To ensure the app can run in environments without a system-level PHP binary, a Dockerfile is provided that uses the official PHP image and runs the built-in PHP server.
+## Quick Start (Preview without host PHP)

+Some preview platforms do not expose a system-level `php` binary.
+Use the included Node-based dev server to serve the backend for preview:

+1) Install Node dependencies (from this `bookstore/` directory): npm install

+2) Start the preview server on 0.0.0.0:3001: npm start

+Behavior:
+- If `php-cgi` is available in the environment, `.php` files are executed dynamically.
+- If `php-cgi` is not available, `.php` files are served as plain HTML (fallback) so you still get a working preview.
+- Static assets (images/css/js) are served as-is.

+This is intended for preview/dev only.
+For production, use a real PHP runtime.

 ## Quick Start (Docker)